CaseyLeeMurphy/cs4690/README.md

 The following repository contains code whose purpose is to display student information using a list of student data stored in JSON files.
 The code is written using a couple of pieces of the mean stack, although not fully implementing the entire stack.
 It's a work in progress and will get there eventually.

-The code was originally written using a hefty amount of jquery and bootstrap, but has been refactored to use Angular (v1), and implements design principles for Material Design.
+The code was originally written using a hefty amount of jquery and bootstrap, but has been refactored to use Angular (v1), and implements design principles for Material Design using materialize.js.

 ## But why?

-Although the following code has doesn't actually affect any data in for actual students, it is a proof of concept that has allowed me and my fellow class members practice design and programming principles in a real world setting.
+Although the following code doesn't actually affect any data for actual students, it is a proof of concept that has allowed me and my fellow class members to practice design and programming principles in a real world setting.

 ## Installation